JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 * Whilst not immune to peeking, you can analyse results during an experiment with caution.
 This was good keeping stakeholders engaged throughout the journey.
 * There are no p-values, instead you get a Probability of X being better than Y. This is is a lot easier to explain to non-technical stakeholders.
-* There is potential for faster experiements when compared to traditional AB testing.
+* There is potential for faster experiments when compared to traditional AB testing.

 Literature on Bayesian AB testing is readily available, so I won’t go into a lot of detail explaining how it works.
 [A good guide is available here from Dynamic Yield.](https://www.dynamicyield.com/lesson/bayesian-testing/)